-Fees and expenses Class B • Management fees and costs (continued) - Nil.
-Performance fee - 35.88% of the Class' outperformance in comparison to the Benchmark.
+Statement for more information.
+Minimum initial investment AUD 10,000/AUD 500 per month on a regular savings plan.
+Minimum additional investment AUD 1,000/AUD 500 per month on a regular savings plan.
+Fees and expenses (continued) Class B • Management fees and costs - Nil. • Performance fee - 35.88% of the Class' outperformance in comparison to the Benchmark.
 A performance fee is only payable where the Class' outperformance exceeds the high-water mark, which represents the highest level of outperformance, since the Class' inception.
-Other fees and costs may apply, see Product Disclosure Statement for more information.
-Minimum initial AUD 10,000/AUD 500 per month on a regular savings plan. investment Minimum additional AUD 1,000/AUD 500 per month on a regular savings plan. investment No minimum applies for ad hoc redemptions.
-A minimum of AUD 500 per month applies on a regular Minimum redemption redemption plan.
-Investors must maintain a minimum account balance of AUD 10,000.
+Other fees and costs may apply, see Product Disclosure investment Minimum additional investment AUD 1,000/AUD 500 per month on a regular savings plan.
+Minimum redemption No minimum applies for ad hoc redemptions.
+A minimum of AUD 500 per month applies on a investment Minimum redemption No minimum applies for ad hoc redemptions.
+A minimum of AUD 500 per month applies on a AUD 10,000/AUD 500 per month on a regular savings plan.
+AUD 1,000/AUD 500 per month on a regular savings plan.
+Minimum redemption